jpinedev/pb-finalproject-craftyfarming/README.md

 > Some controls and features listed below are not yet implemented.

 #### Controls:
-- Select active tool/item using mouse or numkeys
+- Select active tool using mouse
+- Select seed to plant with left and right arrow keys
 - Click on a tile to interact (see *[Result of Interacting with Tiles](#result-of-interacting-with-tiles)* for details)
 - Click and Drag plants onto each other to craft
 - Enter/Return - advance time by one day